conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 <a id="pybind11-abi-constraints"></a>

+<a id="pybind11-swig-abi-constraints"></a>

-### `pybind11` ABI Constraints
+### `pybind11` and `swig` ABI Constraints

-Sometimes when different python libraries using `pybind11` interact via lower-level C++ interfaces, the underlying ABI between the two libraries has to match.
-To ease this use case, we have a `pybind11-abi` metapackage that can be used in the `host` section of a build.
-Its version is pinned globally and it has a run export on itself, meaning that builds with this package in `host` will have a runtime constraint on it.
+Sometimes when different python libraries using `pybind11`/`swig` interact via lower-level interfaces, the underlying ABI between the two libraries has to match.
+To ease this use case, we have a `pybind11-abi`/`swig-abi` metapackage that can be used in the `host` section of a build.
+Its version is pinned globally, and it has a run export on itself, meaning that builds with this package in `host` will have a runtime constraint on it.
-Further, the `pybind11` has a run constraint on the ABI metapackage to help ensure consistent usage.
+Further, the `pybind11`/`swig` has a run constraint on the respective ABI metapackage to help ensure consistent usage.

 To use this package in a build, put it in the host environment like so